MengWoods/sign-pdf-with-transparent-background-signature/README.md

 # sign-pdf-with-transparent-background-signature

-Sign PDF file with signature photo, the tool extracts signature trace and merge it into PDF with specific page, postions and scale values.
-Besides it, the repo supports other PDF operation such as merge, OCR, watermark functions.
+Sign PDF file with signature photo input, the tool extracts signature trace and merge it into PDF with specific page, postions and scale values.

+Besides it, the repo supports other operations such as PDF's merging, splitting, OCR, watermarking, and make transparent signature picture based on the input photo.

 ## Introduction